eddieblu/.github/profile/webServices/uploadingFiles/uploadingFiles.md

 npm install express multer
 ```

-Multer handles reading the file from the HTTP request, enforcing the size limit of the upload, and storing the file in the `uploads` directory.
+Multer handles reading the file from the HTTP request, enforcing the size limit of the upload, and storing the file in the `public` directory.
 Additionally our service code does the following:

 - Handles requests for static files so that we can serve up our frontend code.
 - Handles errors such as when the 64k file limit is violated.
+- Generates a filename that prevent the user from altering the servers file system based upon an uploaded filename.
-- Provides a `GET` endpoint to serve up a file from the uploads directory.
+- Provides access to the uploads using the `express.static` middleware.

 ```js
 const express = require('express');